Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion

-Finally, in the binary Hamming case we have an asymptotically exact relationship between the embedding rate $\rho$ and the average embedding distortion $(1/n)\overline{\omega(\mathbf{w})}$ (or~$\overline{\nu}$), since these amounts only depend on~$\overline{\omega}(\mathbf{x})$ (only asymptotically in the case of $\rho$).
-Thus the rate-distortion bounds in Section~\ref{sec:rate-dist-bounds}, although still valid, are unnecessary in this case.
+Finally, in the binary Hamming case we have from~\eqref{eq:up_low_bounds_rho} that $\rho\le h(p_2)$.
+Therefore we have an exact relationship between the asymptotic embedding rate $\rho\doteq h(p_2)=h(\overline{\omega}(\mathbf{x}))$ and the average embedding distortion~\eqref{eq:nu_eq_avw} since both these amounts only depend on~$\overline{\omega}(\mathbf{x})$.
+Thus the rate-distortion bounds in Section~\ref{sec:rate-dist-bounds}, although still valid, are asymptotically unnecessary in this case.
+In any case~\eqref{eq:rd-function} is not useful now, as it can be greater than one; on the other hand Fano's inequality~\eqref{eq:fano} now becomes